KenXBS/XBS/README.md

 ### The 'Auth' module
 _The following screen shot shows the 'authentication' module of the above application.
 It's started by 'init' node of the above main module.
 It, in turn, starts authentication db and ready for two external calls: DoAuth and GetUserInfo.
 The module is long time process and designed to provide services to other process.
-It also generate an OUT event when auth db got problem.
+It also generate an OUT event when 'auth db' got problem.
 The event is delivered to other processes as designed._

 <img src="https://github.com/KenXBS/XBS/blob/master/images/auth.png" width="500" />